crowdfightcovid19/req-550-Syria/manuscripts/main/Things2Do.md

 ## Tables and figures

-* Evacuation, exclude shielded zone in the figure
+* Double check figures in Main reference correct figure in Suppl
-* Review caption SM regarding increases in total while reducing in the others.
-APG
-* Mention which is the population shielded in the captions

 ## Results review and statistical analysis.

-* Include sentences in the main text related to statistical tests.
+* Double check if sentences in the main text related to statistical tests are missing.

 ## Format

-* We are keeping elderly in the figures so we should explain our decision.
-Jordan rephrase to make it politically correct, I think you could use the fact that we are mapping the parameters to older Western population is a good excuse.
-* References with urls fail, and publishers are missing.
+* Double check older vs elder including tables and Figures.
+* Double check references, in particular those from websites, verify that exist  and that are the correct ones.
+* Proofread last changes.

 ## Contents

-* Abstract APG
+* Abstract: Reduce 100 words.
+Make more concrete statements in results.
+Interpretation kind of vague.
-* Authors
+* Authors: Double check
-* Afiliations
+* Afiliations: Double check
-* Acknowledgements APG
-* Conflicts of interests APG
-* Ethical
+* Ethical statement: include
-* REf R and URL repo

 ## Others

 * Review contents repo.
+Identify potential conflicts and communicate others.
+Remove if accepted.